thomhines/interface-design/Day 05.md

 HW
 ---------------------------------------

-1. **Design Comps**

-	Take what we talked about in class today and keep pushing it.
-You have one week left, and only one more class session, before we present our final work.
-Make sure you're ready.
+1. **Describe User Flow**

+	Write down, step by step, all of the things a typical user will click or do on your site.
+If you have an image gallery, describe how to get to it and how it works.
+If you have a special sign-up form, write about that.
+Make sure that you don't leave anything out.
+Post this list to WordPress

 2. **Finish User Flow**

 	If you haven't already, make sure you create more comps to explore all of the in-between steps of your site.
 You should have at least as many comps as it takes for any 20-something year old to understand what's going on without having to hear you explain everything.
 These don't have to be finished by Thursday, but be prepared to walk us through each step VISUALLY.

+3. **Design Comps**

+	Take what we talked about in class today and keep pushing it.
+You have 1.5 weeks left, and only one more class session, before we present our final work.
+Make sure you're ready.